 This issue may only become more pronounced in the increasingly hostile environment Latino workers and their families face.
 With the current presidential administration’s decision to end Temporary Protected Status (TPS) and Deferred Action for Childhood Arrivals (DACA) while simultaneously increasing the number of raids targeting immigrants across the country, workers will have less power to stand up for their rights and report employer abuse, let alone unionize.
 The administration is also looking to dramatically increase the number of Immigration Customs and Enforcement (ICE) employees over the next few years, so this issue will likely become worse as that staff grows in size.

 Older construction workers in New York State also face increased risks on worksites, albeit for very different reasons.
 According to NYCOSH, workers between the ages of 55 and 64 are the most likely to die on the job.
-While officials are still working to uncover the underlying reason for this, experts point towards the affects the aging process has on the human body.
+While officials are still working to uncover the underlying reason for this, experts point towards the effects the aging process has on the human body.
 This includes worsening chronic conditions like arthritis and osteoporosis, issues maintaining balance, decreased reaction time, and gradually worsening hearing and vision impairment.